-To address this, we present a new Graphical Multi-fidelity Gaussian process (GMGP) model, which utilizes a directed acyclic graph (DAG) to model inter-dependencies between simulation models of different fidelities.
+To address this, we present a new Graphical Multi-fidelity Gaussian process (GMGP) model, which utilizes a directed acyclic graph (DAG) to capture scientific dependencies between simulation models with different fidelities.
 This DAG structure is elicited via a careful inspection of the scientific models, which we discuss later.
-The GMGP model embeds this DAG within a Gaussian process framework, thus allowing for a more \textit{structured} and \textit{science-driven} approach for pooling information from lower-fidelity simulations to predict a high-fidelity simulator.
-We show that the GMGP has desirable modeling traits via two Markov properties, and admits an elegant recursive formulation that allows efficient computation of the posterior distribution on sub-graphs.
-To maximize predictive power, we also present a design framework for allocating experimental runs over the DAG given a computational budget.
-Finally, we propose an extension of the GMGP, which models nonlinear dependencies via the embedding of deep Gaussian processes \citep{DeepGP} over the DAG.
-Simulations and an application to heavy-ion collisions demonstrate the improved performance of the GMGP over existing multi-fidelity models.
+The GMGP embeds this DAG within a Gaussian process framework, thus allowing for a more \textit{structured} and \textit{science-driven} approach for pooling information from lower-fidelity data for high-fidelity prediction.
+We show that the GMGP has desirable modeling traits via two Markov properties, and admits an elegant recursive formulation that allows efficient computation of the posterior mean and variance over each depth level of the DAG. {We also present a flexible nonlinear extension of the GMGP which leverages deep GPs \citep{DeepGP}.
+Finally, to maximize predictive power, we propose an efficient experimental design framework for allocating multi-fidelity runs over the DAG given a computational budget.
+Numerical experiments and an application to heavy-ion collisions demonstrate the improved performance of the GMGP over existing multi-fidelity models. }